The Untold Legend of the Batman

-The Untold Legend of the Batman is a three-issue Batman comic book miniseries published by DC Comics in 1980.
+The Untold Legend of the Batman is a three-issue Batman comic book miniseries published by the publishing company DC Comics in 1980.
 It was written by Len Wein.
 The first issue was penciled by John Byrne and inked by Jim Aparo.
 The second and third issues were drawn entirely by Aparo.
 José Luis García-López drew the covers for the entire series.
 The primary plot elements of the story are retellings of the origins of several Batman characters.
 It is the second miniseries published by DC Comics as well as the first starring Batman.

 In 1989, as a marketing tool, each issue of the series was available in a special "MPI Audio Edition", accompanied by an audio cassette containing a performance of the text of the issue, with musical cues.
 That same year, the series was reprinted in smaller format as a premium for Batman breakfast cereal.

 Plot

 Issue #1: In The Beginning

 Batman opens a package to find the shredded remains of a bat costume once worn by his father.
 He investigates to find the costume missing from its display case in the Batcave, with a threatening note left in its place: THIS IS ONLY THE BEGINNING, BATMAN!
 BEFORE I'M DONE, I WILL DESTROY YOU!

 Batman reminisces about the time when his father, Dr. Thomas Wayne, wore the costume to a charity costume party and was taken hostage by a group of thugs looking for a doctor.
 He was taken to see their boss, bank robber Lew Moxon, who had been shot and needed the doctor to remove the bullet.
 Instead, Dr. Wayne attacked the thugs and defeated them.
 He turned them over to the police, including then-Lieutenant James W. Gordon.
 Wayne testified against Moxon, who was convicted.
 Years later, he was released and threatened to have his revenge against Wayne.
 Several weeks later, Dr. Wayne and his wife Martha were shot dead in front of their son Bruce (Batman) by an apparent mugger named Joe Chill.
 Batman recalls those who looked after him following his parents' deaths – Leslie Thompkins and Mrs. Chilton, housekeeper of Bruce's uncle, Philip Wayne (who had been appointed Bruce's guardian, but was seldom at home as his work required him to travel a lot).
 Unbeknownst to him, but known to his butler, Alfred Pennyworth, Mrs. Chilton was Joe Chill's mother.

 Young Bruce dedicated his life to bringing his parents' killer to justice and waging war against all criminals.
 He studied and trained hard, and followed the career of a police detective named Harvey Harris.
 Bruce created a costume (that of the original Robin) to hide his identity and set out to meet Harris.
 Bruce happened upon a criminal waiting to attack Harris, and managed to thwart the would-be attacker.
 To repay him, Harris taught Bruce everything about the art of detecting, and gave him the name "Robin".